 The District implemented a new emergency services delivery model in FY16, resulting in the addition of three full-time firefighter/paramedics.
 Continued growth over the five-year period prior to FY20 resulted in the addition of a number of management and other support positions, including in information technology, EMS nursing, battalion chiefs (administration) and office technician (finance).
-In FY23, nine additional full-time positions were hire, 6 firefighters and 2 mechanics and.
+In FY23, nine additional full-time positions were hired, 6 firefighters and 2 mechanics and the Assistant to the Fire Chief position.
 Total full-time equivalent staffing is budgeted at approximately 155 for FY24 with no new additions budged for FY24.